-We recognise that Sasol has been a profitable venture because of huge subsidies in the past, which included state financial subsidies for ensuring South Africa had liquid fuel on tap during the illegitimate apartheid era.
+South Africa had liquid fuel on tap during the illegitimate apartheid era.
 Sasol externalised its environmental cost to the environment and society.
 With the Rand weakening severely since the 1990's, Sasol's profits have surged.
 In 2012, it had an operating profit of R37 billion.
 Their financial situation was positive that the then Minister of Finance considered a windfall tax, which was levied on Sasol after some strong backroom dealing.
+Total made a R167 billion net profit in 2012.
 It is our understanding that spending on environmental management would have a positive socio-economic consequence.